Beards and facial hair are a trend that is not going away any time soon—however, are they safe for the workplace?

-While their popularity is growing, they pose a safety hazard for individuals who require respiratory protection at work.
-Improperly fitted respirators are unable to fulfill their duty of protecting a worker from various airborne contaminants.
+While still popular, facial hair potentially poses a safety hazard for individuals who require respiratory protection at work.
+Improperly fitted respirators are unable to protect a worker from various airborne contaminants.
 But beards are not the only culprit; lack of airtight seal may also happen due to weight gain or loss, surgery to the jawline, facial jewelry, and corrective lenses to name a few.
 Unfortunately, a poorly fitting respirator is a common problem in workplaces trying to protect workers from respiratory hazards.

 Why worry about respiratory hazards?

 Respiratory hazards are those that may be inhaled by a worker.
 They include airborne contaminants such as gases, fumes, mists, biological contaminants, dusts, and/or oxygen-deficient atmospheres.

 While they can often go unseen, they can still be extremely dangerous to the worker causing illness or even death when inhaled.
 According to Cancer Care Ontario and the Occupational Cancer Research Centre, approximately 1,300 cancer cases per year in Ontario are related to exposure to asbestos, diesel engine exhaust, crystalline silica and welding fumes.1